Taiyelolu1/LA-Crime-Analysis/README.md

 * Renaming Columns: Some columns were also renamed and capitalized for easy understanding in the course of the project.
 * Replacing values: Columns with blank rows were replcaed with "Unknown".
 Records from the Victim Descent column were replaced based on the column description.
 * Formatting columns: Records in the columns were trimmed, and given proper casing to give a better uniform look of the table.
+* Added column: Added a new column "Hour" by extracting the hour from the column Time_Occ.

 **The CrimeData** having gone through numerous transformations in the Power Query Editor was left with the following columns:
 * Dr_No: Division of Records Number.